freeCodeCamp/guide/src/pages/clojure/conditionals/index.md

 ## Logical Operators

 Clojure, like most languages, has 3 logical operators: `and`, `or` and `not`.
 These functions take booleans (`true` or `false`) as arguments, and return booleans based on what those booleans are.
-Like everything in a Lisp, these operators use prefix notation, which means they might look weird to you.
+Like everything in a Lisp, these operators use prefix notation, which means they might look weird to you:

     (and true false)
     ; => false